RESEARCH STARTER

 While bankruptcy can provide a pathway to financial relief, it carries substantial long-term consequences, including a severe impact on credit scores and the possibility of remaining responsible for certain types of debts, such as child support, taxes, and most student loans.
 Filing for bankruptcy incurs various costs, including legal fees and mandatory counseling expenses, which can add up significantly.
 Many individuals attempt to avoid bankruptcy by exploring alternatives such as debt consolidation, negotiating with creditors, or seeking assistance from credit counseling services.
 Overall, personal bankruptcy is considered a last resort for those trapped in unmanageable debt and should be approached with careful consideration and informed guidance.

 Personal bankruptcy is a process in which an individual with significant financial debts officially declares they are unable to pay those debts.
-After filing with a bankruptcy court and either liquidating assets to pay creditors or completing a payment plan over several years, the individual receives a discharge, an official court order stipulating that they can no longer required to pay the eligible outstanding debts.
+After filing with a bankruptcy court and either liquidating assets to pay creditors or completing a payment plan over several years, the individual receives a discharge, an official court order stipulating that they can no longer be required to pay the eligible outstanding debts.

 Background